dreamos82/Dreamos64/README.md

 * Basic framebuffer support (it can print strings on the screen, but only on the first half of the screen, the second half will cause a #PF for now)
 * IDT Support
 * It can load the kernel using 4kb pages or 2Mb pages
-* Added support to accrss paging data structures with recursion tecnique.
+* Added support to access paging data structures with recursion tecnique.
+* Implemented basic physical memory manager

 ## Prerequisites: